commfish/seak_sablefish/README.md

 **Description of R scripts:**
 1.  [`r_helper/helper.r`](https://github.com/commfish/seak_sablefish/blob/master/r_helper/helper.R): Sourced by most other R scripts in this project, includes libraries/dependecies and ggplot themes;
 2.  [`r_helper/functions.r`](https://github.com/commfish/seak_sablefish/blob/master/r_helper/functions.R):  Sourced by most other R scripts in this project, includes user-defined functions;
-3.  `YEAR/r/fishery_cpue_fr_OceanAK_ftx_lb_dat.R`: Instructions on pulling fish ticket and logbook data from OceanAK, cleaning it and merging the two data sources for CPUE calculation;
+3.  `2023/r/fishery_cpue_fr_OceanAK_ftx_lb_dat.R`: Instructions on pulling fish ticket and logbook data from OceanAK, cleaning it and merging the two data sources for CPUE calculation for the 2023 assessment.
+This has been replaced in 2024 by the next script listed;
+4.  `YEAR/r/fishery_cpue_prep.R`: This replaces the previous script used in 2023.
+This script has instructions for getting the cpue data from the new OceanAK output and formatting it for calculating cpue indices.
+As of 2024 this is a WORK IN PROGRESS and the next assessment author should pay special attention to this script as well as the associated scipts for calculating and standarizing cpue fishery_ll_cpue.R and fishery_pot_cpue.R.
-4.  `YEAR/r/0_querynclean_data.r`: Descriptions of the data, `SQL` queries, and subsequent manipulations to clean raw data.
+5.  `YEAR/r/0_querynclean_data.r`: Descriptions of the data, `SQL` queries, and subsequent manipulations to clean raw data.
 This script is no longer used as the data is pulled from OceanAK database;
-5.  `YEAR/r/0_clean_data.R`: Descriptions of data and manipulations to clean raw data for analysis;
+6.  `YEAR/r/0_clean_data.R`: Descriptions of data and manipulations to clean raw data for analysis;
-6.  `YEAR/r/fishery_catch.R`: calculate and graphics for fishery catch data;
+7.  `YEAR/r/fishery_catch.R`: calculate and graphics for fishery catch data;
-7.  `YEAR/r/fishery_ll_cpue.R`: calculate and standardize longline fishery cpue;
+8.  `YEAR/r/fishery_ll_cpue.R`: calculate and standardize longline fishery cpue;
-8.  `YEAR/r/fishery_pot_cpue.R`: calculate and standardize pot fishery cpue;
+9.  `YEAR/r/fishery_pot_cpue.R`: calculate and standardize pot fishery cpue;
-9.  `YEAR/r/llsurvey_cpue.r`: ADFG longline survey CPUE analysis and a preliminary steps towards a CPUE standardization;
+10.  `YEAR/r/llsurvey_cpue.r`: ADFG longline survey CPUE analysis and a preliminary steps towards a CPUE standardization;
-10.  `YEAR/r/biological.r`: analysis of fishery and longline survey data, including modeling of growth, length-weight allometry, maturity, and sex ratios, as well as compilation of age and length compositions for stock assessment;
+11.  `YEAR/r/biological.r`: analysis of fishery and longline survey data, including modeling of growth, length-weight allometry, maturity, and sex ratios, as well as compilation of age and length compositions for stock assessment;
-11.  `YEAR/r/mark_recapture.r`: clean release and recapture data, evaluate assumptions for mark-recapture experiment, and conduct analysis and model selection for the mark-recapture analysis; mark-recapture abundance estimated using the Bayesian software `JAGS`;
+12.  `YEAR/r/mark_recapture.r`: clean release and recapture data, evaluate assumptions for mark-recapture experiment, and conduct analysis and model selection for the mark-recapture analysis; mark-recapture abundance estimated using the Bayesian software `JAGS`;
-12.  `YEAR/r/scaa_dataprep.r`: compilation of catch, indices of relative and absolute abundace, age and length comps, biological data, and fishery retention probabilities for use in the SCAA model; also includes conversion tables for age-length-weight, which appears in an appendix in the 2020 assessment;
+13.  `YEAR/r/scaa_dataprep.r`: compilation of catch, indices of relative and absolute abundace, age and length comps, biological data, and fishery retention probabilities for use in the SCAA model; also includes conversion tables for age-length-weight, which appears in an appendix in the 2020 assessment;
-13.  `YEAR/r/scaa.r`: run SCAA model, generate output, results, and figures for assessment; also includes prelim work to run the SCAA as a Bayesian model;
+14.  `YEAR/r/scaa.r`: run SCAA model, generate output, results, and figures for assessment; also includes prelim work to run the SCAA as a Bayesian model;
-14.  `YEAR/r/tune_comps.r`: estimate effective samples sizes for age/length comps using McAllister and Ianelli (1997) with harmonic mean; implemented for assessment in 2023;
+15.  `YEAR/r/tune_comps.r`: estimate effective samples sizes for age/length comps using McAllister and Ianelli (1997) with harmonic mean; implemented for assessment in 2023;
-15.  `YEAR/r/retrospective.r`: retrospective analysis to evaluate performance of SCAA model;
+16.  `YEAR/r/retrospective.r`: retrospective analysis to evaluate performance of SCAA model;
 17.  `YEAR/r/marking_survey_analysis.r`: sensitivity analysis of marking survey/abundance estimate on SCAA results; impact of moving to a bi- or triennial stock assessment; appeared in 2020 forecast, does not need to be rerun annually;
 18.  `YEAR/r/ypr.r`: run YPR stock assessment by partitioning mark-recapture abundance estimate into sex and age classes, estimating F50 YPR model, and calculating ABC;
 19.  `YEAR/r/ageing_error_matrix.r`: old code from Kray Van Kirk (previous biometrician) that may be useful when developing an updated ageing error matrix.